 Indians celebrate Diwali every year uniting various communities and regions.
 The festival of lights is one of the most brilliantly lit Indian festivals with legions of lights illuminating millions of households.
 Historically, it marks the homecoming of Lord Ram from exile back to his kingdom.
 A grand puja of Goddess Laxmi ensues in the evening and end the day with bursting crackers.
 Ideally, it is best witnessed in UP, Rajasthan, Punjab, and Delhi.

 Rajasthan is one of those culturally rich states in India with umpteen number forts and palaces.
-Pushkar fair is widely popular as a testimony to the vivid sights, moods and aromas of Rajasthan.
+Pushkar fair is widely popular as a testimony to the vivid sights, moods, and aromas of Rajasthan.
 Pushkar Fair, in all likelihood, is a mega event of Rajasthan in which thousands of camel owners visit the city to participate in a medley of events.
-In addition, camels adorned lovingly in colourful garbs, jewellery and silver bells, are one of the great attractions of the fair.
+In addition, camels adorned lovingly in colorful garbs, jewelry and silver bells, are one of the great attractions of the fair.
 A variety of musicians, dancers, acrobats, magicians, snake charmers and food stalls are also present to delight the onlookers.
-Consequently, temple dancing, folk and classical music, arts and crafts bazaars are some of the festival highlights.
+Consequently, temple dancing, folk, and classical music, arts, and crafts bazaars are some of the festival highlights.
 Maybe, you can check out the Camel Beauty contest too.
-Additionally, an International Hot Air Balloon Festival is also organised during the fair.
+Additionally, an International Hot Air Balloon Festival is also organized during the fair.

 Ever wondered how the indigenous warrior tribes in the far Eastern state of Nagaland live their life?
 Well, here’s your opportunity to find out.
 Locally known as The festival of festivals, Hornbill festival is one of the most cherished and the largest celebrations in Nagaland.
 And plentiful displays of handicrafts, handloom, multi-cuisine, local food stalls and a rich amount of rice beer definitely makes it worth your time.
 Evidently, evenings are lighted by the thrilling Hornbill National Rock Concert in which bands from all over the country and abroad participate.
 Also, Naga chilly eating competition and pork eating festival attracts a huge crowd and evokes much fanfare and excitement.